mermaid-js/mermaid/docs/Setup.md

 | ----------- | ---------------------------------- | ---- | -------- | ----------- |
 | rightAngles | Curved Arrows become Right Angles, | 3    | 4        | True, False |

-**Notes:**This will display arrows that start and begin at the same node as right angles, rather than a curves **Default value false**.
+**Notes:This will display arrows that start and begin at the same node as right angles, rather than a curves** **Default value false**.

 ## useMaxWidth